KocUniversity/studyquestions2-py-AmeerTaweel/Inheritance.md

 What is the output for the code in the "inheritance_q3.py"?
 Why is this code working?

+Answer:

+Easy stuff, this is because the class B inherits the method one() from class A, and overrides two() to call one().

 ## Q4: Shape Magic

 Complete the class functionality given in the "inheritance_q4.py" file to create `Rectangle` and `Circle` as sublclasses of the `Shape` class.